 I stuck it out for a day before realizing some type of medication might be in order.
 A visit to the ship's doctor fixed me right up.
 What caught me by surprise, though, was the hefty bill I received.

 My understanding about the cruise line's medical evacuation coverage is that it's set for the closest port.
-Do you cover something closer to home, or would a separate policy specific to medical evacuation through another carrier be in order?
+How would emergency medical evacuations be covered by travel medical insurance?

 Thought I'd compare with Tokio Marine HCC – MIS Group to see if a policy through you would provide better options for the journey.